Restriction map

 A restriction map is a map of known restriction sites within a sequence of DNA.
 Restriction sites are sites on DNA where restriction enzymes, can cleave the DNA at or near the site.
 In molecular biology, restriction maps are used as a reference to engineer plasmids or other relatively short pieces of DNA, and sometimes for longer genomic DNA.

+History

+One of the 1978 recipients of the Nobel Prize for the discovery of restriction enzymes and their applications, Daniel Nathans, introduced the use of restriction enzymes to map genomes.
+He was the first to apply restriction enzymes to cutting DNA at specific sites and was able to use this technique to map the genome of the SV40 virus.
+His work enabled gene mapping, cloning, and development of prenatal tests for genetic diseases.